ihhub/penguinV/API_description.md

 	);
 	```
 	**Description:**
-	&nbsp;&nbsp;&nbsp;&nbsp;Performs bitwise NOT on image at area of [width, height] size and puts result into third image of the same size.
+	&nbsp;&nbsp;&nbsp;&nbsp;Performs bitwise NOT on image at area of [width, height] size and puts result into second image of the same size.

 	**Parameters:**
 	&nbsp;&nbsp;&nbsp;&nbsp;in - an image